d1mnewz/interviews/README.md

   * What async/await does underneath?
   * Difference between optimistic and pessimistic concurrency models
   * Difference between being async and concurrent
-  * Sync primitives - semaphore, mutex?
+  * Sync primitives - semaphore, mutex, monitor?
   * What is lock()?
 What is lock() underneath?
   * Describe a race condition with a real world example
   * What are non-blocking/non-waiting algorithms?
-Different  types*
+  * Which types of threads do we have?
+  * Where the threads come from?
 * Explain the concepts of coupling and cohesion and how they relate to maintainability.
 As a follow up, please explain afferent coupling and efferent coupling, and how those concepts fit above.
 * LINQ, LINQ to SQL
-* ORM*
+* What is an ORM?
+Why is it useful and why not?
 * What is refactoring?
 * What is covariance?
 What is contravariance?
 * Implement a singleton
 * What is unsafe code?
 When should you use it?
-*

 # Low-Level Programming
 * What is Garbage Collector?
 What problem it solves?
 * How Garbage Collector works?
 What are the steps?